VYMI Dividend: Yield, Schedule, and What to Expect

 Short answer

-VYMI's approximate approximately 4.5% (30-day SEC yield); trailing twelve-month distribution yield around 3.6% to 3.7% yield (as of early 2026) makes it an income-oriented fund.
-It tracks FTSE All-World ex US High Dividend Yield Index and passes through the dividends of its holdings, typically quarterly, minus a 0.07% expense ratio.
+VYMI's approximate approximately 4.5% (30-day SEC yield); trailing twelve-month distribution yield around 3.6% to 3.7% yield (as of early 2026) makes it an income-oriented fund, about $453 a year on a $10,000 position before tax.
+It tracks FTSE All-World ex US High Dividend Yield Index and passes through the income its holdings generate, usually quarterly, net of the 0.07% expense ratio.
 If income is your goal, VYMI earns its place as a yield-paying core holding.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with Vanguard.

 How does the VYMI dividend work?

-VYMI holds the companies in FTSE All-World ex US High Dividend Yield Index, collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.07% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+VYMI holds what is in FTSE All-World ex US High Dividend Yield Index, collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 0.07% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 Vanguard International High Dividend Yield ETF (VYMI) tracks the FTSE All-World ex US High Dividend Yield Index, which screens stocks domiciled outside the United States that are forecast to have above-average dividend yields.
 The fund holds hundreds of large- and mid-cap names spread across developed markets such as the United Kingdom, Switzerland, Japan, Australia, and Canada, along with exposure to emerging markets.
 It is heavily weighted toward financials, consumer staples, energy, healthcare, and materials, the sectors where mature international companies tend to pay out large dividends.
 With an expense ratio of 0.07%, it is one of the cheapest ways to add an income-oriented international equity sleeve to a portfolio.
 Because holdings are priced and pay dividends in foreign currencies, returns are affected by exchange-rate moves against the US dollar.